Museums, Parks, and Historical Places

 Dedicated on July 18, 1898, the Gasconade County Courthouse is thought to be one of the few courthouses in the United States built entirely with private funds.
-Hermann businessman, Charles Eitzen, willed $50,000 to Gasconade County for construction and furnishing of a new courthouse.
+Hermann businessman, Charles Eitzen, bequeathed $50,000 to Gasconade County for construction and furnishing of a new courthouse.
 A statue of Eitzen is on display on the front lawn.
 Also on display on the grounds is the cannon used to defend Hermann in 1864 during the Civil War.
-Interior murals by area artists depicting the history of Gasconade County were added as part of a centennial celebration in 1998.
+Interior murals by area artists depicting the history of Gasconade County were added in 1998.
 Open to the public during normal business hours.

 315 Schiller Street

 The Archives & Records Center is a one-stop facility for genealogical and general history research about Hermann and Gasconade County.
-The facility also carries many books related to local and Missouri history for sale.
-A statue of George Bayer, agent for the German Settlement Society of Philadelphia, is on display in the courtyard.
+The facility also carries many books for sale related to local and Missouri history.
+A statue of George Bayer, agent for the German Settlement Society of Philadelphia, stands in the courtyard.